Lower's Grass Dart

 The Caterpillars of this species are green with a dark dorsal line, and a brown head.
-They grow to a length up to 4 cms.
+The caterpillars grow to a length up to 4 cms.
 They feed on various grasses (POACEAE), including

 The caterpillars live in a cylindrical shelter made from a leaf of the foodplant.
 Pupation occurs in a curled leaf on the ground.

 The adults are brown with orange patches.
 The males have a narrow grey line across part of each forewing upper surface.
 Underneath, the butterflies are greenish-orange with light and dark markings.
 The butterflies have a wingspan up to 3 cms.

 Butterflies of Australia, CSIRO Publishing, Melbourne 2000, vol. 1, pp. 227-228.

 Transactions of the Royal Society of South Australia,

 (written 19 March 2004, updated 12 April 2013)